 Applying her wit and humor to marriage and family life, award-winning columnist Lisa Smith Molinari shares her real-life family’s humorous coming of age story, from marriage through raising kids to empty nest.
 Written in episodes, contained in seasons, her memoir is a sitcom for book lovers!

 Lisa leaves her law career to become a navy wife and Supermom, but somewhere between “I do” and “deploying again,” waves of chaos threaten to overtake her.
-She has a husband who knows his chardonnay but can’t identify a Phillips-head screwdriver, three quirky kids, each with a separate agenda, a perpetually shedding dog, and a minivan full of cold french fries.
+She has a husband who knows his chardonnay but can’t identify a Phillips-head screwdriver, three quirky kids with their own agendas, a perpetually shedding dog, and a minivan full of cold french fries.
 In other words, everything she could ever want, and possibly more than she can handle.

 Grab some popcorn, snuggle up, and get ready to binge-read Lisa’s true literary comedy, her search amidst the madness to find meaning in the meat and potatoes of life.

 “If Erma Bombeck came back as a military wife and mother, she’d be Lisa Smith Molinari.
-In The Meat and Potatoes of Life, Molinari writes … with love, warmth and humor.
-Her delightful book will put you, as they say in the armed forces, at ease.”
+In The Meat and Potatoes of Life, Molinari writes … with love, warmth and humor.”

 — Jerry Zezima, nationally syndicated humorist and author

 “How is it possible to blend belly-shaking laughs with poignancy?
 I envy Lisa Smith Molinari’s gift for stringing together laughs and lessons.”

 — Suzette Martinez Standring, award winning author, The Art of Opinion Writing